mirage/mirage-decks/slides/uw14-seminar/content.md

 ## Get Involved!

-Unikernels are an incredibly interesting way to code functionally at scale.
-Nothing stresses a toolchain like building a whole OS.
+Unikernels are an incredibly interesting way to code functionally at scale: nothing stresses a toolchain like building a whole OS!

 - **Choices**: [Mirage OS](http://openmirage.org) in OCaml,
-  [HaLVM](http://halvm.org) in Haskell, Rump Kernels or OSv for compatibility, ClickOS for routing.
+  [HaLVM](http://halvm.org) in Haskell, Rump Kernels or OSv for compatibility, ClickOS for routing
-- **Scenarios**: Static websites, dynamic content, custom routers.
+- **Scenarios**: Static websites, dynamic content, custom routers
-- **Performance**: There's no hiding behind abstractions.
-HalVM *vs* Mirage is a fun contest in evaluating abstraction cost.
+- **Performance**: There's no hiding behind abstractions &mdash; HalVM *vs* Mirage is a fun contest in evaluating abstraction cost

 > Most important: need contributors to build the library base of safe protocol
-> implementations (TLS has been done!)
+> implementations (network, filesystem, etc)

 ## Why? [nymote.org](http://nymote.org/)